Canada's healthcare system

 - four to five years for other specialties.

-Postgraduate trainees, called "residents", practise under an educational licence and are not licensed to practise independently.
+Postgraduate trainees, called "residents", practise under an educational licence and cannot practise without supervision.

 CaRMS and IMG-specific programs are the main points of access to postgraduate training.
 IMG-specific programs also offer assessments.

-In some cases, specialists are permitted to take the certification examinations without additional postgraduate training through special assessments of equivalency of training by the Royal College of Physicians and Surgeons of Canada.
+In some cases, specialists can take the certification examinations without additional postgraduate training.
+This is done through special assessments of equivalency of training by the Royal College of Physicians and Surgeons of Canada.